 Preparing the Veggies

-To keep the noodles from sticking, I always spray the baking dish with cooking spray and then add a little sauce to the dish before I add the noodles.
+To prevent the noodles from sticking, spray the baking dish with cooking spray and drizzle a bit of sauce at the bottom before arranging the roll-ups.

-Add the leftover cheese and bake until the dish is hot, bubbly, and the cheese is starting to brown.
-The individual roll-ups make a hearty meal, and they are very easy to serve from the baking dish.
+Finally, sprinkle the remaining mozzarella on top and bake until the dish is hot and bubbly, and the cheese starts to brown.
+The individual roll-ups make for a hearty meal, and their presentation straight from the baking dish is delightful.

 - 6 lasagna noodles (use gluten-free noodles for a gluten-free dish)